anastasiadevana/HeadphoneMotion/README.md

 ## <a name="faq"></a>FAQ

 - **Is this 3dof or 6dof?**
-   - The API only provides 3dof information
+   - Apple's Headphone Motion API only provides 3dof information

 - **Why does the rotation seem "crooked" when my head is perfectly straight?**
-   - This is due to position of one of the AirPod Pros in your ear.
+   - This is likely due to the position of one of the AirPod Pros in your ear.
 Only one headphone is being used for the rotation data.
 Just wiggle each one to figure out which one is currently being used, and then adjust it until your target object appears straight when your head is straight.

 ---